yulanvanoppen/GMGTS/README.md

 The folder `FP_data/` contains the FP maturation microscopy data used for inference.

-All subclasses and auxiliary files related to the Generator and Estimator classes are contained in `Generator_Estimator/`.
+All subclasses and auxiliary files related to the System, Generator, and Estimator classes are contained in `Components/`.

+The `System` class produces functions and integrations from an IQM Tools model file.

 The `Generator` class generates heterogeneous single-cell time series data from a specified NLME model.